Sometimes, the simplest, centuries-old methods are still the best option.

 Why Make The Switch?

 Looking to make the change over to Shampoo Bars?
 There are many great reasons to do so!
 They are an excellent green choice.
 Shampoo bars eliminate the need for wasteful plastic bottles & are a perfect option for those looking to make their bathrooms a plastic-free zone.
-Many also eliminate the use of chemical surfactants & preservatives, such as parabens & sodium lauryl sulfate, making these natural shampoo bars a healthier option than the chemical laden bottles seen in most drug stores.
-Not only are people literally bathing themselves with these chemicals, but the chemicals then make their way down the drain & into our groundwater.
-Sadly, the EPA [Environmental Protection Agency] has reported finding these chemicals in nearly every water supply they have tested.
-Using products without these ingredients helps to reduce that contamination.
+Many also eliminate the use of chemical surfactants & preservatives, such as parabens & sodium lauryl sulfate, making these natural shampoo bars a healthier option than the toxin laden bottles seen in most drug stores.
+Not only are people literally bathing themselves with these toxins, but the toxins then make their way down the drain & into our groundwater.
+Sadly, the EPA [Environmental Protection Agency] has reported finding SLS [sodium lauryl sulfate] in nearly every water supply they have tested.
+Using products without these toxin-laden ingredients helps to reduce that contamination.

 Another great reason to switch is that Shampoo Bars are fantastic for travel.
 Being solid instead of liquid makes them super easy to fly with.
 Packing a shampoo bar is infinitely easier than dealing with the hassles of traveling with any liquid these days.